-English said one of the influences of the show stems from her being a fan of work-place comedies, "Taxi was the all-time great."
+English said one of the influences of the show stems from her being a fan of workplace comedies, "Taxi was the all-time great."
 However, at the time she was creating Murphy Brown, that type of comedy was perceived to be out of vogue.
 "Two years ago, television was really into family comedies and there was no ensemble workplace comedy that had been a hit in a long time and even Brandon Tartikoff said the workplace comedy was dead.
 Now he's looking for one.
-But we brought it back," she said where we could do political humor, which was something nobody had done before, because people always said it would be dated when the series got into syndication.
-But the key is to choose your references carefully.
-It's not like nobody knows who Benedict Arnold is 200 years later,'' she said.
+But we brought it back," she said.